 The SGS Group has recently published the SGS 2019 Sustainability Report, which reports on the environmental and societal impacts of our business activities using our Value to Society (V2S) model.
 Our Sustainability Ambition 2020 is to deliver measurable sustainable value to society.
 Ensuring human rights are a working reality across our operations and our supply chain is a fundamental part of this ambition.

 Our Legal & Compliance Policies

 Human Rights Policy

 SGS SA’s Human Rights Committee is chaired by our Chief Executive Officer and oversees compliance with all human rights in all affiliates of the SGS Group.
-It has implemented a Human Rights Policy, publicly available on its website, which mandates SGS affiliates to protect and respect human rights, including whilst selecting and managing employees, suppliers and business partners.
+It has implemented a publicly available Human Rights Policy, which mandates SGS affiliates to protect and respect human rights, including whilst selecting and managing employees, suppliers and business partners

 Our Code of Integrity – our employees and representatives